norcams/docs-enduser/docs/ssh.rst

 There are two methods for creating an ssh key pair in NREC.
 To create an ssh key pair you should **EITHER**

-* `Importing an existing public key`_: With this method you upload an existing public key into NREC.
+* `Importing an existing public key (recommended)`_: With this method you upload an existing public key into NREC.
 This is the recommended approach

 **OR**